aceslowman/threejs_procedural/taskell.md

 - [bug] orbitControls are not receiving the updated renderer domElement when changed in Renderer.
 - [bug] fix issue where composer passes are not being properly initialized
 - [improvement] each shader should actually contain an instance of ShaderPass.
+- [bug] fix issue where second map is not displaying
+    > SOLUTION: disable renderToScreen on the COMPOSER
+- [system]  random seed should be a member of the SketchContext
+- [system] remove all unnecessary rotation, y is now UP

 ## Backburner